Specialist Boat Building and Supply Chain Resilience

 Combining the above two maritime initiatives significantly improves resilience, resulting in a more sustainable marine industry.
 Furthermore, Cairns’ other large existing marine sectors such as fishing and tourism will also underpin demand and a viable business case.

-To further develop the Cairns Marine Precinct and re-establish the small specialist vessel shipbuilding industry in Cairns, a long-term commitment from State and Federal Governments would be required.
+To further develop the Cairns Marine Precinct and reestablish the small specialist vessel shipbuilding industry in Cairns, a long-term commitment from State and Federal Governments would be required.
 This could be through Defence contracts and investment in private sector partnerships.
-Reshoring boat building in the region could create hundreds of jobs over the next 10 years and ensure the re-establishment of a commercial shipbuilding industry in Cairns.
-There is already a commitment in sustainment and maintenance in the CMP, and specialised ship and boat building that includes enhancing existing and new vessels would be a logical next step to ensure a continuous program of work.
+Reshoring shipbuilding in the region could create hundreds of jobs over the next 10 years and ensure the reestablishment of a commercial shipbuilding industry in Cairns.
+There is already a commitment in sustainment and maintenance in the Cairns Marine Precinct, and specialised boat and ship building that includes enhancing existing and new vessels would be a logical next step to ensure a continuous program of work.
 It would also assist to develop a viable and resilient industry that will attract significant private sector investment.

 That Cairns be recognised by the Federal Government as a high priority alternative for building specialist Defence vessels (including the Land 8710 contract) to the current “default” shipbuilding locations as identified by Defence.

 That the State and Federal Governments commit to Sea Swift by investing in $8m (split 50:50) in landside supply chain resilience infrastructure ensuring sovereign capability.